KayFrimp/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11. 10-mirror_permissions mirrors the permissions of another file.

+12. 11-directories_permissions adds execute permission to all subdirectories of the current directory for the owner, the goup owner and all the other users.

-12. 12-directory_permissions creates a directory and sets the permissions.
+13. 12-directory_permissions creates a directory and sets the permissions.

-13. 13-change_group changes group owner to school for the file hello.
+14. 13-change_group changes group owner to school for the file hello.